GabbedT/ApogeoRV/Docs/Sphinx/external_interface.rst

 Fetch Channel
 -------------

-.. note:: The following nets are relatives to the SytemVerilog interface: `fetch_interface` defined in `bus_controller_interface.sv`
+.. note:: The following nets are relatives to the SytemVerilog interface: `fetch_interface` defined in `bus_interface.sv`

 The **fetch channel** is responsable to bring instructions from memory to the CPU.
 Here it's important to have a really high throughput rather than low latency, so ideally this channel should be independent from the other ones and should operate without any interruptions.